wgw0/bq_modelling/README.md

 ### Overview

 **Data Ingestion:**

 The process begins by authenticating with Google Cloud using a service account key and querying event-level data from BigQuery.

 **Data Preprocessing:**

-First, conversion events (such as form submissions) are identified and marked as conversions.
-Next, user journeys are built by grouping events by user and sorting them by timestamp.
-The training data is then prepared by extracting aggregated features (by summing feature counts from the “middle” events of each journey) and sequential features (by preserving the order of events, which are padded or truncated to a fixed length).
-The dominant channel from each journey is used as the training label.
+User journeys are constructed by grouping events by user and sorting them chronologically by timestamp.
+The script extracts comprehensive features from every event (including all custom event parameters available) and aggregates these features.
+For each journey, aggregated features are computed by summing feature counts from the events, while sequential features preserve the order and granularity of events.

-**Model Building:**

 **Model Building:**